lgeurts/lgeurts.github.io/_posts/2022-10-03-optimizing-ubuntu-22.04.1-jammy-jellyfish.md

 ```
 gedit admin:///etc/sysctl.conf
 ```
-Text Editor opens.
+Our Text Editor opens.
 At the end of the file copy & paste:
 ```
 # Customize cache management
 vm.vfs_cache_pressure=50